Skip to main content

 • “If you’re into calm, slice-of-life vibes, it definitely delivers that atmosphere well.”

-• “But if you enjoy things like Pathologic or Fear & Hunger where failure is constant and the joy comes from learning the game and doing better each time, this might be a nice little challenge that's not nearly as hard as those two and doesn't have the horror atmosphere, leaving you to just feel the life of this struggling student with nothing but an empty house to come home to.”
+• “If you enjoy games where failure is constant and the joy comes from learning and improving, this game offers a nice little challenge without the horror atmosphere, letting you feel the life of a struggling student with an empty house to come home to.”

 • grinding